 The first regular business for the Commission was a proposed road to Coveland from Ebey's Landing on the west side of the island.
 The board approved a petition for the road from Colonel Isaac N. Ebey (1818-1857) and 11 others.
 They appointed Ebey, Daniel Show, and Samuel Crockett to lay out the county road, as requested.
 They also appointed Hugh Crockett as sheriff.

 The Board of County Commissioners is the County's legislative and executive authority and is made up of three commissioners elected to four-year terms.
 The county is divided into three geographic districts based on population and at the time of election, each Commissioner must live in the district from which they are elected.
 The County Commissioners' positions are partisan and are nominated in a primary election embracing only their particular district.
 All voters in the county are given an opportunity in the general election to select the commissioner who will ultimately serve.

 The Commissioners are charged with overseeing county operations; financial and budgetary matters; and the adoption of laws that regulate county growth, health, safety and welfare of its citizens.

-Tuesday meetings are televised via a videoconferencing link to Island County's Camano Annex offices, 121 N. East Camano Drive south of Camano Plaza and Camaloch Golf Course.
+Tuesday meetings are televised via a videoconferencing link to Island County's Camano Administrative Building, 121 N. East Camano Drive south of Camano Plaza and Camaloch Golf Course.
 A public comment period is scheduled at 10:00 a.m. on the first four Tuesdays of each month.